-Cut down on your carbon footprint by walking or cycling to school instead of using the car.
+Cut down on your carbon footprint by walking or cycling instead of using the car.

 Challenge yourself and your family to travel under your own steam on journeys where you would normally take the car.